 The Divemasters Choice snorkeling dive site is located west of the airport and northeast of West End town.

 To reach the snorkeling in the West End area from the airport near Coxen Hole, turn left out of the airport towards Coxen Hole.
 At the first intersection with Petro Sun Gas Station, turn left to Coxen Hole.
 Continue straight to next intersection with Sarita Ice Cream Shop on corner, veer right to Gravel Bay / Flowers Bay.
 Continue straight through Gravel Bay to next intersection, turn right toward West Bay / West End.
 Continue straight to next intersection, turn right towards West End and this road ends in West End at Half Moon Bay.

 Overall, The Wife / Hole-In-The-Wall is the 8th most popular snorkel dive spot of all 16 snorkeling dives in Roatan.
-Several of the better snorkeling spots are nearby The Wife / Hole-In-The-Wall including Half Moon Bay, Lighthouse Reef and Divemasters Choice.
+Several of the better snorkeling spots are nearby The Wife / Hole-In-The-Wall including Half Moon Bay, Lighthouse Reef, Divemasters Choice and Blue Channel.